 Data scraping tools make gathering seller data on Amazon infinitely easier.
 With 2.14 billion online shoppers and 2 million active sellers, Amazon is a treasure trove of customer and seller data.
-The data can give Amazon sellers a competitive edge and help their businesses grow.

-If you decide to use these tools, Amazon provides access to data through its application programming interface (API), but it comes with many restrictions.
+Amazon provides access to data through its application programming interface (API), but it comes with many restrictions.
 You might have to use Python-based tools such as Scrappy to get at the juicy data, but that would bewilder most noncoders to no end.

 Fortunately, Amazon sellers won’t need to jump through technical hoops to get to the valuable data from Amazon webpages.
 They can use data scraping tools that automate that for sellers, marketers, and researchers.